PSYCH 766 : Occupational Health Psychology

 |Capability 6:||Social and Environmental Responsibilities|

-- Understand and explain the topics in the world of OHP (Capability 1)
+- Describe and explain the topics in the world of OHP (Capability 1)

-- Obtain the knowledge and skills to think critically and conceptually about OHP (Capability 2 and 4)
+- Obtain the knowledge and skills to think critically and conceptually about OHP, engage in high-level critical debates in the field of OHP, and appreciate different perspectives from cognate disciplines (Capability 2 and 4)

-- Apply theory, analyses, research, and creative skills to develop evidence-based strategies to solve problems faced by organisations (Capability 2, 3, 4 and 6)
+- Apply theory, analyses, research, and creative skills to develop evidence-based strategies to solve problems faced by organizations (Capability 2, 3, 4 and 6)